OPRAH'S DEAD SON

 The phone rings again.

 "I've been wearing it ever since.
-That's been a long time now.
-A guy from Martinique gave it to me.
-Michel.
-Michel Legriere.
-I liked how his name sounded.
-Me.
-Chelle.
-Me.
-Chelle.
-Leg.
-Gree.
-A. Ha!
-Me...chelle...leg...gree...a."
-He nods his head from side to side with each syllable.
-"Michel's father was a voodoo priest.
-It's supposed to have some kind of magical properties."
+The guy was from Martinique.
+His father was some kind of voodoo priest.
+The thing was supposed to have magical properties."
 Abraham's father looks down at the rooster again.
-"Michel told me his father soaked it in chicken blood and let it dry on a rock by the ocean.
-Then, after the blood had turned all black and crackly, his father polished it with the wing of a dead vampire bat."
+"The guy told me his father soaked it in chicken blood and polished it with the wing of a dead vampire bat."

 "Ew," Giselle says.